chtenb/chtenb.github.io/blog/rop-cs-1.md

 Since this idea sounds so trivial, why isn't this done traditionally?
 At least part of that has to do with the fact C-like languages do not make it easy to do this.
 You would need to have a return type that can be _either_ the success type _or_ the failure type.
-In functional programming languages such a construct _does_ exist and is called a https://en.wikipedia.org/wiki/Tagged_union[Discriminated Union].
+In functional programming languages such a construct _does_ exist and is called a [Discriminated Union](https://en.wikipedia.org/wiki/Tagged_union).
 But C-like languages, including C#, do not have support for such a type.
 Luckily C# has had added lots of language features over the years that make it possible to emulate discriminated unions and use them in a relatively convenient and type-safe way.
 In the [next part](/?page=rop-cs-2) of this series we will have a look at one way of implementing explicit failure in C#: a `Result` type with two subtypes, the `Success` type for the success path and the `Failure` type for the failure path.